ono/resque-cleaner/README.markdown

 You can retry(requeue) and clear failed jobs at the same time; just pass true as an argument. e.g. Retry EmailJob and remove from failed jobs.

-    > cleaner.requeue(true) &cleaner.proc.klass(EmailJob)
+    > cleaner.requeue(true) {|j| j.klass?(EmailJob)}

 **Select Jobs**

-If you want to get jobs with filtering, the select method can do that.
+You can just select the jobs of course.
 Here are some examples:

     > cleaner.select {|j| j["exception"]=="RuntimeError"}
+    > cleaner.select {|j| j.after?(2.days.ago)}
-    > cleaner.select &cleaner.proc.after(2.days.ago)
+    > cleaner.select #=> returns all jobs

-**Procs**
+**Helper Methods**

-Here is a list of pre-defined procs you can use.
+Here is a list of methods a job extended.

-    retried: select only jobs retried
-    requeued: alias of retried
-    before(time): select only jobs entried before the time after(time): select only jobs entried after the time klass(klass_or_name): select only the class
-    queue(queue_name): select only jobs queued in the queue
+    retried?: returns true if the job has already been retried. requeued?: alias of retried?.
+    before?(time): returns true if the job failed before the time. after?(time): returns true if the job failed after the time. klass?(klass_or_name): returns true if the class of job matches. queue?(queue_name): returns true if the queue of job matches.

 Failed Job